 The money you invest in an annuity grows tax-deferred over time, meaning you won’t pay taxes on it until you begin taking withdrawals.
 With a qualified annuity, which can be funded through a traditional 401(k) or IRA, both the contributions and earnings are taxed at your ordinary income tax rate.
 With non-qualified annuities, which are funded with after-tax dollars, only the earnings are taxable.
 You can incorporate either type of annuity alongside traditional 401(k) and IRA plans, a Roth 401(k) or Roth IRA, and/or taxable investment accounts to manage your tax liability in retirement.

 While joint and survivor annuities defer taxes, they don’t allow you to avoid them completely.
 Once payments begin, you’ll have to include those amounts as taxable income, which could increase your overall tax liability if you’re also taking withdrawals from tax-deferred or taxable accounts.

 Including a Joint and Survivor Annuity In Your Retirement Plan

 Whether this type of annuity or annuity is right for you depends largely on your retirement goals and needs.
 Your 401(k), IRA, or Social Security may determine how much of a payout you’ll need.
-Creating an estimated retirement budget can help you project your income needs.
+Creating an estimated retirement budget can help you protect your income needs.

-Also, consider the benefits of a joint and survivor annuity versus single-life.
+Also, consider the benefits of a joint and survivor annuity versus single life.
 Think about how much a joint benefit declines if one of you passes away.
 Benefits may not pay off debt, maintain current lifestyle or cover rising health care costs as they age.
 In that case, you might need to supplement an annuity with a term or permanent life insurance policy.

 The Bottom Line